bartoszlenar/Validot/docs/DOCUMENTATION.md

 bookValidator.Validate(new BookModel() { IsSelfPublished = true, Publisher = null }).AnyErrors; // false
 ```

-- The value received in the predicate is never null.
+- The value received in the predicate as argument is never null.
   - All null-checks on it are absolutely redundant, no matter what code analysis has to say about it.
   - Although the received value is never null, its members could be!